corporalrivalle/CECS443_SoftMNG_Team_2/README.md

 # CECS443_SoftMNG_Team_2

-ParkingGarage.py is the main file written by Johnnie Mares
+ParkingGarage.py is the first implementation file written by Johnnie Mares

-ParkingGarageMain.py is the refactored file written by Derek Zhang
+ParkingGarageMain.py is the refactored main file written by Derek Zhang
- - Updated sections for this segment can be found in the branch "main-refactor"

-ParkingGarage(ver2).py and Utilities.py are the files written by Dat Pham
+ParkingGarage(ver2).py and Utilities.py are the current working files written by Dat Pham and contributed to by Derek and Johnnie

  - ParkingGarage(ver2).py is the whole program.
  - need to run "pip install pymongo" in the terminal to download pymongo